Raku/doc/writing-docs/STYLEGUIDE.md

 ### Use present tense when talking about Perl 5 features

-Perl 5 is still an active language, therefore instead of "In Perl 5 this was used for ..., but in Perl 6 ..."  use a form like "In Perl 5 this is used for ..., but in Perl 6 ..."  ('was' has been made a present 'is').
+Perl 5 is still an active language, therefore instead of "In Perl 5 this was used for ..., but in Raku ..."  use a form like "In Perl 5 this is used for ..., but in Raku ..."  ('was' has been made a present 'is').

 ### Prefer clear and readable variable names

-While Perl 6 allows all kinds of fancy characters in identifiers, stick to easily understandable names:
+While Raku allows all kinds of fancy characters in identifiers, stick to easily understandable names:

     my $sub; # GOOD